yushiangfu/study-notes/c0-task-memory.md

 ## <a name="task-startup"></a> Task Startup

+We've already seen the complete memory layout of a task, and now we will introduce what has been done before the main function runs.
-When we execute a command from the shell, it first duplicates itself as a new task, and then follows the pre-designed flow to transform into target.
+For example, when we execute a 'Hello World' program from a shell, the shell first clones itself as a new one.
-From the memory's perspective, the `fork()` and `execve()` working steps are:
+That shell replaces itself with the target binary and prints the greeting message.
+There are other essential steps, and I list them all together here in chronological order:

 - fork()
-  - Duplicate mm.
+  1. Duplicate mm.
-  - Duplicate page tables and vma list.
+  2. Duplicate page tables and vma list.
 - execve()
+  1. Prepare new mm and page table; replace the old ones.
+  2. Prepare stack.
+  3. Load the main program into memory.
+  4. Prepare heap.
+  5. Load linker into memory.
+  6. Prepare special mappings: sigpage, vvar, vdso.
+  7. Copy arguments and environment variables to stack.
+  8. Pass control to the linker.

+Now the linker (e.g., ld.so) takes control and it helps load the libraries specified in the main program and pass control to it afterwards.
+So the memory of a task actually includes two executables: a fixed-path linker and our main program.
+If we copy a binary from elsewhere and run, it might fail to look up the linker locally and show some error message.

+- linker
+  1. Load libraries.
+  2. Extend heap.
+  3. Pass control to main program.
-  -
+- main
+  1. Hello, World!

+<details><summary> More Details </summary>

 ```
           parent task                       child task